nearbeach/NearBeach/docs/001-installation/quick-install-with-podman.rst

             - db

 #.
-Inside the docker-compose.yaml file, edit the SECRET_KEY.
+Inside the podman-compose.yaml file, edit the SECRET_KEY.
 This will be a large string with symbols, letters and
    numbers.
 You can use a generate like https://djecrety.ir/

 #.
-Inside the docker-compose.yaml file, fill out the following fields appropriately.
+Inside the podman-compose.yaml file, fill out the following fields appropriately.
 SMTP is used to send the reset
-password functionality required to login for the first time.
+   password functionality.
+This is one of the methods required to login for the first time.

     - SMTP_EMAIL_HOST
     - SMTP_EMAIL_PORT